reactabular/reactabular/packages/reactabular-tree/README.md

 `reactabular-tree` provides tree helpers for Reactabular.
+To get children folding work, you should include default styling (`style.css`) to your project.

 **Example:**